Energy, Environment and Public Lands

 I support a balanced approach to public land use that includes respecting the environment that we all deeply value, while making the best use of our natural resources.
 Recreation, preservation, access and job creation are all important aspects of the multiple use management for which these lands are truly intended.

-In this vein of conservation, I introduced an amendment to an interior appropriations bill (H.AMDT.
+In this vein of conservation, I introduced an amendment in the 112th Congress to an Interior Appropriations bill (H.AMDT.
 734 to H.R.
 2584) to direct $5 million from the Environmental Protection Agency’s Environmental Programs and Management Fund, to the Land and Water Conservation Fund, in the amount of $2.5 million to the Bureau of Land Management and $2.5 million to the Forest Service.
 Instead of using these funds to feed the bureaucracy, my amendment directs the funds to be used for conservation, to expand access to public lands, and to help fund making public lands, public.
 This amendment was adopted and included in the bill that was passed.

 I support conservation and preservation of Colorado’s scenic, historic and cultural treasures and believe that land use designations should be driven with a balance of local initiative and consideration that public lands belong to all Americans.
 Such as the case with Chimney Rock, where I worked with local citizens and groups to elevate one of Colorado’s most important cultural and historic treasures to a national monument.
 The House passed my legislation to make Chimney Rock a national monument during the 112th Congress.
-Tthe President ultimately declared the site a monument in 2012.
+The President ultimately declared the site a monument in 2012.
 I’m a strong believer that this and all public lands designations be locally driven, and as such the preferred method to advance this designation would have been through legislation developed with extensive community input, such as my bill.
 I was ultimately pleased to see a Chimney Rock National Monument become a reality.
 Read more.